C3.ai Inc. (AI) Shares Up Despite Recent Market Volatility

 Canaccord Genuity, on the other hand, stated in their research note that they expect to see AI reach a price target of $14.
 The rating they have provided for AI stocks is “Hold” according to the report published on October 10th, 2022.

-After a stumble in the market that brought AI to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -10.64% of loss for the given period.
+After a stumble in the market that brought AI to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.89% of gains for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AI starting from Parkkinen Juho, who sale 553 shares at the price of $25.83 back on Mar 24.
-After this action, Parkkinen Juho now owns 341,409 shares of C3.ai Inc., valued at $14,285 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AI starting from LEVIN RICHARD C, who sale 24,000 shares at the price of $30.04 back on Mar 31.
+After this action, LEVIN RICHARD C now owns 209,664 shares of C3.ai Inc., valued at $720,960 using the latest closing price.

 Stock Fundamentals for AI